lincongNMR/java_project/README.md

 In Eclipse/Netbeans, import this project. -->

-See Problems list in your Eclipse.
+See Problems list in your Eclipse/Netbeans.
 If it has an error, please add a issue instead of edit my code. -->

 Compile and run.
 (Open in Project Explorer --> Click right of your mouse --> Press Run.)